Lending Disparities in High Income Groups

 |

-As shown in Table 2, the patterns from the study on rejection rate disparities are a good deal less consistent with the distributionally-driven forces, both with respect to the larger relative differences in rejection rates at each higher-income level and with respect to decreasing relative differences in approval rates.
+The patterns from the study on rejection rate disparities are a good deal less consistent with the distributionally-driven forces, both with respect to the larger relative differences in rejection rates at each higher-income level and with respect to decreasing relative differences in approval rates.
 These are functions of true differences at the various levels, as reflected in the final column.
 But whatever may be causing the differences within income level, that the differences vary by income category does not suggest that the differences are or are not functions of differing group characteristics within each income category.

 Table 2 White and Black Mortgage Rejection Rates at NationsBank by Locale and Income Level and Measures of Difference (based on Bond Tables) [ref 2516 a 2]